Clau050994/LLMComp2025/README.md

 # slm-sagemaker-eval
 ## Small Language Model (SLM) Evaluation on AWS SageMaker

-This project evaluates the performance of 5–7 Small Language Models (SLMs) using AWS SageMaker.
+This project evaluates the performance of 5–7 Small Language Models (SLMs).
 The goal is to benchmark these models for efficient use in various applications.

 ## 🚀 Getting Started

 ### Prerequisites

 - Python 3.8 or higher
-- AWS account with SageMaker access (for cloud training features)
+- AWS account with S3 buckets
 - Git
 - pip